 All applications from international students are considered in line with our standard entrance requirements.
-Proof of English Language proficiency will be required and minimum levels and approved tests for the Faculty of Biological Sciences detailed in the University of Leeds Taught Postgraduate Admissions Policy www.leeds.ac.uk/pgtadmissionspolicy
+Proof of English Language proficiency will be required and minimum levels and approved tests for the School of Psychology can be found in the University of Leeds Taught Postgraduate Admissions Policy.